DARE programme

 Use an AED (Automated External Defibrillator)

-Over 100,000 persons ranging from primary school age children to elders have benefitted from the DARE programme, at no cost to participants.
+Over 100,000 people, ranging from primary school-age children to elders, have benefitted from the DARE programme, at no cost to participants.

-The minimum and maximum class size are 20 and 80 pax respectively per training session.
-For organisations which are keen on the programme, our DARE team could work with their staff in-charge to confirm the training site and requirements.
-Multiple training sessions could be planned in advance based on the availability of staff and training site (usually conference room/training room).
+The minimum and maximum class sizes are 20 and 80 pax, respectively, per training session.
+For organisations that are keen on the programme, our DARE team can work with their staff in charge to confirm the training site and requirements.
+Multiple training sessions can be scheduled in advance based on the availability of staff and the training site (usually a conference room/training room).

 CLICK HERE TO SIGN UP FOR DARE TRAINING